Concern about Japan over severe attacks on religious freedom

-At a special plenary of Peace Summit 2023, an international peace conference drawing former heads of state and leading political and religious leaders from around the world, held in Seoul 3rd May 2023, several of the distinguished speakers voiced their concern about severe attacks on religious freedom in Japan in the wake of the assassination of former prime minister Shinzo Abe last July.
+At a special plenary of Peace Summit 2023, an international peace conference drawing former heads of state and leading political and religious leaders from around the world, held in Seoul 3rd May 2023, several of the distinguished speakers voiced their concern about Japan because of severe attacks on religious freedom there in the wake of the assassination of former prime minister Shinzo Abe last July.

 Newt Gingrich, author and senior American politician who served as the 50th speaker of the United States House of Representatives from 1995 to 1999, noted,